 We are excited to host you and wish you all the best in your publishing journey.

-We began including Non-Fiction in 2019, and we have updated the types of Non-Fiction manuscripts that can be pitched during our event. we are accepting for our tag list for NF in 2021.
+We began including Non-Fiction in 2019, and we have updated the genres of Non-Fiction manuscripts that can be pitched during our event.

 While it can take time for new additions to grow during events like these, we have already heard from several agents and editors excited by the change.